2015 SPRING EVENT

 WHERE DO I PICK UP MY FREE T-SHIRT?

 The free T-shirts are available to all volunteers on a first-come, first-served basis.
-They will be available in the morning for volunteers to pick up after they check in.
+They will be available for volunteers to pick up after they return from the creek cleanng.

 IF WE ARE CHECKING IN AT THE REC-PLEX SOUTH PARKING LOT, HOW DO WE GET TO THE CREEK TO CLEAN IT?